 I arrived there exhausted after a gruelling nine hour bus ride from Mendoza across the Andes in Argentina.
 However, the fresh ocean breeze lifted my spirits and after a short stroll, I thought, this town is just absolutely gorgeous!
 Valpo is built on several hills that face the ocean, hugging the bay like an amphitheatre.
 The first thing that struck me were the colours.
 Valpo is one of the most colourful cities I’ve ever seen.
 The houses cling to the steep slopes of the hills and are painted in bright colours (in various hues of red, blue, yellow, orange and purple).
-In addition, many walls are adorned with fascinating murals that are a kaleidoscope of colour.
+And there they were: the murals or street art of Valparaiso, a striking kaleidoscope of colour!

 There are a countless number of themes: socio-political, historic, sexual, scenes of Valpo, while some were just decoration.
 Walls are the predominant surface used but I spotted some smaller works of art on the backs of street signs, streetlights, balustrades and even ordinary rocks on the road!
 Cerro Bellavista is home to the open-air museum, Museo a Cielo Abierto, that houses a wonderful collection of about 20 murals painted on the façades of the buildings.

 It takes a decent amount of stamina to clamber up and down Valpo’s hills to explore the various neighbourhoods and discover the myriad of murals.
 Luckily, the city has a system of (antiquated) funicular railways which was built in the 19th century.
 Each ride is a fun experience!

 Besides, if you’re out of breath, stopping to admire one of the many murals is a wonderful excuse for a break.